ferrouswheel/agate/README.md

   Expected in Random Nucleic Acid Sequences and Found in Genes.
 J. theor.
   Biol.
 91, 71-98_

+# Dependencies

+RepeatFinder has been developed in C with a minimal of dependencies.
+It should be compilable on any operating environment that supports the standard ANSI C library.

+By default the compilation system is setup to support the Make build system supported by the GCC compiler

+# Compilation

+Simply typing make in the source directory should compile three executables:

+    agate-repeat-finder, ppt, ppt-mismatch, ppt-se, expected

+If you don't have the Make build system you will have to compile and link the source code yourself.
+You may need to check the Makefile environment variables to see that they conform to your setup.

 # Instructions for use

 ## Create a database of matches.